 The Temporary Skate Park reopened on Monday, August 31 with COVID-19 guidelines in place.
 The Skate Park is open by reservation only, Monday - Friday from 11:00 AM to 7:00 PM.
 Operating hours will be adjusted through the fall and winter, as sunset occurs earlier in the evening.

 Skaters can reserve one two-hour skate session through our online reservation system every other day, up to one week in advance.
 A helmet is required Users are encouraged to review and adhere to the rules and guidelines below, to help us keep the Skate Park open.

 *NOTE: Skate Park users are required to bring their own helmet and must wear it at all times while inside the Skate Park.
 Skaters will not be allowed to enter the Skate Park without a helmet - no exceptions.

 In 2019, the City Council approved the use of the Crummer/Case property adjacent to Malibu Bluffs Park as the location for a temporary skate park, and authorized staff to release a Request for Proposals (RFP) for the design of a 12,500 square-foot permanent skate park on the same property.

 The City Council approved the Final Conceptual Design for the Temporary Skate Park on Monday, February 24.

-The Temporary Skate Park will open on Friday, July 3, while the Permanent Skate Park is designed and built on the east portion of the property.
+The Temporary Skate Park opened Friday, July 3, while the Permanent Skate Park is designed and built on the east portion of the property.